Frequently Asked Questions (FAQ) about Pre-University Studies

 After you attain a 2.0 GPA your first semester, you will be considered a regular full-time student.
 A Pre-University Studies student may change their major (transition out of pre-US) once they have achieved a cumulative 2.0 GPA and successfully completed seven (7) 100-level MSU credits (not including those earned in COLS 100).

 Note that Gallatin College is still part of MSU in much the same way as the College of Letters & Science, the College of Engineering, and the College of Agriculture, so while you may take courses that are taught by Gallatin College faculty, this does not mean you are a Gallatin College student.
 If you have any further questions, please speak with your advisor: Brett Runnion.

 Can I still receive financial aid as a Pre-University Studies student?

 Yes, if you take a minimum of 6 total credits you may apply for and receive financial aid.
 If you have a combined total of 12 credits or more through MSU’s Developmental Education Program and other MSU courses, you will be considered a full-time student for financial aid purposes.

 No. All of your tuition and fees for both the Developmental Education Program and other MSU classes will be on one bill.
 You may view and pay your bill by entering the secure site from MyInfo.

-For questions regarding course registration, or other pre-US related questions, contact your advisor:
+For questions regarding your admission status, course registration, or any other pre-US related questions, contact your advisor: